-My primary research interests are in traditional and social epistemology, particularly where these areas intersect with empirical, ethical, and legal questions.
+My primary research interests are in traditional and social epistemology, particularly where these areas connect with empirical, ethical, political, and legal questions.

 - what is curiosity, and how does it motivate inquiry? is curiosity important for how we evaluate inquirers (e.g. in formulating norms or thinking about virtue)?

 - some people think inquiry should aim at understanding rather than knowledge or true belief, but what’s the difference between them?